 Send us your work!
 We want to learn about the research that students around the country are doing.

-- Send us your report in a Word document.
+- Send us your report in a Word document or Google Doc.

 - You are welcome to send a digital photograph or graph to illustrate your report.
 It’s easiest to send them embedded into your report, but you can send them separately—see guidelines below.